Lanczos algorithm for lattice QCD matrix elements: Results for third excited state

 \section{Results for third excited state}

-The analysis presented in the main text fully resolves three states, meaning specifically that at least three states survive filtering in each bootstrap ensembles.
-However, values are available for a fourth state in $\approx 85\%$ of bootstraps.
+The analysis presented in the main text fully resolves three states, meaning specifically that at least three states survive filtering in each bootstrap ensemble.
+However, values are available for a fourth state in $\approx 80\%$ of inner bootstraps.
+To construct median estimators, we relax the definition of the median over inner bootstraps to allow up to 32\% (i.e.~$1\sigma$) of values to be missing, taking the median over values present.
+This produces estimates for the third excited state in $\approx 90\%$ of outer bootstrap ensembles ($m$-dependently).
 While insufficient to compute like-in-kind estimates to compare with those for the other three states, it is interesting to look at the results using some reasonable assumptions.
 Note that the number of states resolved and present in each bootstrap will vary for different schemes to filter states and associate them between bootstraps.

 It is not generally possible to do rigorous statistics with missing data if the mechanism which causes missingness is not understood.
 This is the case here.
 However, we may make a reasonable choice: we assume all missing data are outliers and also equally likely to be high- or low-valued.
-In this case, the median and $1\sigma$ confidence interval definitions employed here remain well-defined, as long as measurements are available for at least $\gtrsim 68\%$ of bootstraps.
-Note that the Pearson correlation matrix is not computable under these assumptions, so we cannot perform fits to the data without adopting a different definition than used in the main text.
-Note also that these assumptions are inequivalent to and more conservative than the assumption that missingness is uncorrelated with value.
+In this case, the median and $1\sigma$ confidence interval definitions of values and errors as used in \cref{app:lattice-std} remain well-defined, as long as measurements are available for $\gtrsim 68\%$ of outer bootstraps.
+Note that these assumptions are inequivalent to and more conservative than the assumption that missingness is uncorrelated with value.
 This prescribes computing whatever estimators only on the non-missing subset of data, which will compress the width of the uncertainties.

 Under these assumptions, we may compute various observables involving the third excited state as well. \Cref{fig:lattice:spectrum-4state} shows the spectrum including its energy.
 It is not clear that this state is physical, as its mass is near the expected second layer of doublers~\cite[Ch.~5]{Gattringer:2010zz}. \Cref{fig:lattice:MEs-4state} shows matrix elements involving the third excited state.
 These are not substantially noisier than those for the lower three states in \cref{fig:lattice:MEs}, but we emphasize that this comparison is not between quantities defined equivalently.